sensu-plugins/documentation/docs/FAQ.md

 **Will the community-plugins repo be deleted and if so when**

 No!
-It will be frozen in place at a date TBD, most likely sometime this summer although that is a moving target and dependent upon a lot of things.
+It will be frozen in place at a date TBD, most likely sometime Fall 2015 although that is a moving target and dependent upon a lot of things.

 **How should I deploy the new plugins**